You are here:

 Shakespeare's sparkling comedy is now playing in the Royal Shakespeare Theatre.

-Love's Labour's Won (also known as Much Ado About Nothing) plays from 3 Oct in the Royal Shakespeare Theatre.
+Love's Labour's Won (also known as Much Ado About Nothing) is now playing in the Royal Shakespeare Theatre.

 The Arden Hotel is our recommended hotel in Stratford-upon-Avon.